 When does PMI stop on FHA, USDA, and Conventional Loans?

-Can PMI stop on my loan once I am under 80%?
+How Can I Get Rid of PMI?
+Does PMI stop on my loan once I am under 80%?
 Not on all loans!

 So when does PMI stop on my loan?
 We hear quite often the misunderstandings of PMI or annual fees from borrowers, loan officers, realtors, and attorneys on mortgage types such as the popular statement of “all PMI stops at 80%”.
 All loan officers should know these differences but realtor and attorneys should be careful with this all encompassing quote because it can lead to an upset borrower at closing or later.
 Each type of mortgage loan treats PMI or annual fees differently so check out the differences below: